Janek79ax/dragon-drain-wpa3-airgeddon-plugin/README.md

 Just copy both files to plugins folder in airgeddon and chmod them to 777.

 # How to run
-Select Dragon Bleed attack option from Airgeddon menu and select the WPA target.
+Select Dragon Drain attack option from Airgeddon menu and select the WPA target.

 This is how it should look like: